Nicicalu/Software-Checker/README.md

 *Die deutsche Version ist weiter unten!*

 ## English
+*Note: All comments in the file are german.*

 This readme describes how the script works and what the requirements are.
 [Github Repository](https://github.com/Nicicalu/Datenbank-Script-M122)